torvalds/linux/Documentation/networking/eql.rst

   I have not yet done any load-balancing testing for PPP devices, mainly because I don't have a PPP-connection manager like SLIP has with DSLIP.
-I did find a good tip from LinuxNET:Billy for PPP performance: make sure you have asyncmap set to something so that control characters are not escaped.
+I did find a good tip from GNU/LinuxNET:Billy for PPP performance: make sure you have asyncmap set to something so that control characters are not escaped.